inBeat/inbeat-website/content/top-influencers/tiktok/makeup/united-arab-emirates/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In United Arab Emirates In 2023
+title: Top 10 Makeup TikTok Influencers In United Arab Emirates In 2024
 description: >-
-  Find top makeup TikTok influencers in United Arab Emirates in 2023.
+  Find top makeup TikTok influencers in United Arab Emirates in 2024.
 Most popular hashtags: #fyp #dubai #makeup #foryoupage.
 platform: TikTok
 hits: 63
-text_top: See the best TikTok accounts on inBeat.
+text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: Our search engine aggregates 63 TikTok influencers like this in United Arab Emirates for you to contact.
+text_bottom: Our search engine aggregates 63 TikTok influencers like this in United Arab Emirates for you to work with.
 profiles:
   - username: "midey_lyn"
     fullname: >-